-Back in the day, when I started helping patients with their Inflammatory Bowel Disease (IBD), gastroenterologists categorically denied that food or diet had anything to do with the disease.
+When I started helping patients with their Inflammatory Bowel Disease (IBD), gastroenterologists categorically denied that food or diet had anything to do with the disease.
 They claimed there was no science that showed that what a person put into their mouth affected their digestive disease.
-Laughing out loud.

 Science is great, but who would fund a study about food?
 Not a pharmaceutical company.
 They are interested in the grossly expensive (and dangerous) biologic treatments for IBD.

 However, common sense and plenty of anecdotal evidence existed.
 I helped many patients gain control over their disease through diet.
 For some, it was trial and error until they started to follow the Specific Carbohydrate Diet, the GAPS Diet, or the Autoimmune Paleo Diet, and tweeked them for their individual differences.